 If a Technology Committee or Standards Committee Member believes that substantive changes are required to the Scope of the Project, the Member shall advise the Project Proponent(s) and the Technology Committee Chair(s) in writing within two weeks of the start of the project approval review, stating precisely the changes proposed.
 Absent such notification, the Project is approved, and work may commence.

 If changes are proposed, work may continue, but proposed changes to the scope shall be placed on the Agenda for the next meeting of the Technology Committee.
-Modification of the Scope or cancelation of the Project shall require Consensus of the Technology Committee.Absent such Consensus, the Project shall continue as initially proposed.
+Modification of the Scope or cancelation of the Project shall require Consensus of the Technology Committee.

+Absent such Consensus, the Project shall continue as initially proposed.

 The Technical Committee Chair, in consultation with the Committee, shall assign the Project to a Sub Group, which may be henceforth referred to as the Project Group.
-If a new Sub Group is required to accomplish the work, as determined by the Technology CommitteeChair, then the Technology Committee Chair shall so inform the Director of Engineering.
+If a new Sub

+Group is required to accomplish the work, as determined by the Technology Committee

+Chair, then the Technology Committee Chair shall so inform the Director of Engineering.

 All of the steps in processing a Project submission may be conducted either by email or in a meeting of the Technology Committee, at the discretion of the Technology Committee Chair.